grahampugh/jamf-upload/README.md

 ### AutoPkg users

-Users of AutoPkg can use the `JamfCloudPackageUploader` processor to upload packages.
+Users of AutoPkg can use the `JamfPackageUploader` processor to upload packages.
 It shares the functionality of this script, though will only upload one package per process.
 This can be run as a post-processor, e.g.:

     autopkg run FoldingAtHome.pkg --post com.github.grahampugh.recipes.postprocessors/JamfCloudPackageUploader